Jake Eberts: Honours and other achievements

-In 1992 Eberts became an Officer of the Order of Canada.
+In 1992 Eberts was made an Officer of the Order of Canada.
 He was also awarded honorary doctorates by McGill University in 1998 and by Bishop's University in 1999.
 He served on the board of the Sundance Institute and the Sundance Channel.
 He was also co-founder and CEO of MPI International, which provides high-speed, two-way video transmission capabilities to telcos, cable companies, hotels, hospitals, and schools.

 By 2005, Eberts had been associated with films garnering 66 Oscar nominations, including nine for Best Picture.
 In 2006, March of the Penguins won the Oscar for Best Documentary.

 In Bishop's College School, the tennis court is named "Jake and Fiona Eberts Memorial Tennis Court".

 Death

 Eberts was diagnosed in late 2010 with uveal melanoma, a rare cancer of the eye, which spread to his liver.
 He died at the age of 71 in Montreal on September 6, 2012.